-Onam, the harvest festival of Kerala has begun and Malayalees around the world will be celebrating it.
-The 10-day-long festival begins with Atham and culminates on the tenth day known as Thiruvonam.
-Onam falls in Chingam, the first month of Malayalam solar calendar.
-This year the festival begins on August 15 and end on August 27.
+Onam, the harvest festival of Kerala is just around the corner and Malayalees all around the world are gearing up to celebrate it.
+The festival kick-starts on the astrological sector Atham and goes on for ten days until Thiruvonam.
+The festival falls in Chingam, the first month of Malayalam solar calendar.
+This year, the festival begins officially on August 15 and ends on August 27.
+Like most Indian festivals, the story of Onam too has its roots in mythology.
+So what is the significance of this harvest festival and why does it call for a celebration?

 The story behind the festival